dyladan/dyladan.github.io/_posts/2023-05-03-histograms-vs-summaries.md

 We can then calculate that the request would fall in the 8th bucket (`300 <= x < 500`) by summing the bucket counts until we exceed that rank.
 Finally, using relative rank within the bucket of 24 (`1134 - 1110`), we can estimate the p90 value to be 360ms (`300 + ((24 / 80) * (500 - 300))`) using linear interpolation.
 It is important to know that this is an *estimation* and could be off by as much as 60ms (`360 - 300`), a relative error of 17% (`60 / 360`).
+This error can be mitigated by configuring more and smaller buckets around your SLO values, but never eliminated.

 One important property of histograms is that they are *aggregatable*, meaning that as long as the bucket boundaries line up, an arbitrary number of histograms can be combined into a single histogram with no loss of data or precision.
 This means that an arbitrary number of hosts can report histogram data structures to a server, which can aggregate and compute quantiles from all of them as if they were reported by a single host.